monero-project/monero-site/resources/moneropedia/denominations.md

 ### The Basics

-A denomination is a proper description of a currency amount, oftentimes a sub-unit of the currency (for example, traditionally a cent is 1/100th of a unit of currency).
+{{ page.summary | capitalize }}.

 Monero denomination names add SI prefixes after dropping the initial "mo" for ease of use.
 The smallest unit of Monero is 1 piconero (0.000000000001 XMR).

 ### Denominations of Monero